Financial-Times/dotcom-page-kit/readme.md

 ### CLI

 The CLI tool provides a suite of actions which can be extended via plugins.
 To begin with we are working on the `build` action which can be used to assemble the static assets for your application.
-By default this action includes only a barebones Webpack configuration but capabilities to transpile JS2018, TypeScript, CSS, Sass, and more can be added to extend this basic functionality.
+By default this action includes only a barebones Webpack configuration but capabilities to transpile JS2018, TypeScript, CSS, Sass, and more can be plugged in to extend this functionality.

 ### Server-side